Airflow-Aware

 uv run ruff check --fix - Line length: 110 (not the Ruff default of 88 — agents most often miss this)

-- New files require an Apache License header:
+- New files require the Apache License header — copy it verbatim from any existing

 prek— do not invoke it directly on the host.